graphiks/Port-Windows-11-Raphael/guide/install-1.md

 > If you don't use it and you face any errors, consider it your fault and consider yourself alone if you try asking for support as you have deferred from the main guide.

 ##### Flash TWRP recovery
+> Open a CMD window inside the platform-tools folder, then run
 ```cmd
 fastboot flash recovery path\to\twrp.img reboot recovery
 ```